 - Cut in 4 and shape it into 4 balls.

-- Spray a baking sheet with some oil, place your 4 dough balls in there, leaving at least 3-4 inches in between.
+- Spray a baking sheet with some oil, place your 4 dough balls in there, making sure that you space them by at least 3-4 inches.

 - Cover with a towel and let rise for 45 minutes or until it doubles in size.

-- Prepare your alkaline bath by putting the water in a large pot and bringing it to a boil.
+- Prepare your alkaline bath by putting the water (6 cups) in a large pot and bringing it to a boil.
 Add your baking soda.

 - Pre heat your oven to 375F.

-- Using a very sharp knife, make a a couple of cuts in your dough and boil them for 1-2 minutes each ONE AT A TIME.
-Very important, needed to use capitals.
+- Using a very sharp knife, make a a couple of incisions in your dough balls and boil them for 1-2 minutes each ONE AT A TIME.
+Boiling them one a time ensures that the temperature in your bath will not drop.

 - Lay some parchemin paper on a loaf pan, and put your dough balls one next the the other in the pan.
 I could only fit 2 in my pan.
 So this recipe made 2 loaves.
 Yaye !